kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 #### Validation

-After all profiles are compiled from regexes make sure that they include the ones on the lower levels (all includes default, default includes minimal etc.)
+After all profiles are compiled from regexes make sure that they include the ones on the lower levels (all includes default, default includes golden etc.)
 Make sure that with `default` profile (or the profile chosen for dashboards) all dashboards are populated.

 Can we somehow track if users are happy with the defined profiles?